ajeetraina/dhi-sample-demos/nodejs/guides/guides.md

 ### General debugging

-The hardened images intended for runtime don't contain a shell nor any tools for debugging.
-The recommended method for debugging applications built with Docker Hardened Images is to use [Docker Debug](https://docs.docker.com/reference/cli/docker/debug/) to attach to these containers.
+LocalStack DHI runtime images contain basic shell access but lack most system utilities for debugging.
+Common commands like ls, cat, id, ps, find, and rm are removed.
+The recommended method for debugging applications built with Docker Hardened Images is to use `docker debug` to attach to these containers.
 Docker Debug provides a shell, common debugging tools, and lets you install other tools in an ephemeral, writable layer that only exists during the debugging session.

 ### Permissions

-By default image variants intended for runtime, run as a nonroot user.
-Ensure that necessary files and directories are accessible to that user.
-You may need to copy files to different directories or change permissions so your application running as a nonroot user can access them.
+By default, runtime image variants run as the non-root user.
+Ensure that necessary files and directories are accessible to the nonroot user.
+You may need to copy files to different directories or change permissions so LocalStack running as the nonroot user can access them.

- To view the user for an image variant, select the **Tags** tab for this repository.

 ### Privileged ports

-Non-dev hardened images run as a nonroot user by default.
-As a result, applications in these images can't bind to privileged ports (below 1024) when running in Kubernetes or in Docker Engine versions older than 20.10.
-To avoid issues, configure your application to listen on port 1025 or higher inside the container, even if you map it to a lower port on the host.
-For example, `docker run -p 80:8080 my-image` will work because the port inside the container is 8080, and `docker run -p 80:81 my-image` won't work because the port inside the container is 81.
+LocalStack DHI runs as a nonroot user by default.
+However, LocalStack is pre-configured to use non-privileged ports (4566, 5678, 4510-4559), so privileged port binding is not a concern for LocalStack deployments.

+### System utilities

+LocalStack DHI runtime images lack most system utilities that some services need for initialization.
+Missing utilities include rm, cp, mv (file operations), objcopy (from binutils), tar, gzip (archive utilities), and id, ps, find (system inspection tools).
+Since LocalStack DHI has no dev variants, use multi-stage builds with standard LocalStack for tasks requiring full system utilities, then copy necessary artifacts to the DHI runtime stage.

-### No shell
+### Service dependencies

-By default, image variants intended for runtime don't contain a shell.
-Use `dev` images in build stages to run shell commands and then copy any necessary artifacts into the runtime stage.
-In addition, use Docker Debug to debug containers with no shell.

- To see if a shell is available in an image variant and which one, select the **Tags** tab for this repository.
+Some LocalStack services require Java runtime or system utilities not available in the minimized image.
+Services like DynamoDB and Lambda may fail during initialization with "command not found" errors for utilities like rm or objcopy.
+Core services like S3, SQS, SNS, STS, and IAM work reliably in the hardened environment.

 ### Entry point

-Docker Hardened Images may have different entry points than images such as Docker Official Images.

-To view the Entrypoint or CMD defined for an image variant, select the **Tags** tab for this repository, select a tag, and then select the **Specifications** tab.
+LocalStack DHI images use localstack-supervisor as the entry point, which may differ from other LocalStack distributions.
+Use docker inspect to inspect entry points for Docker Hardened Images and update your deployment configuration if necessary.